 Below are 7 common mistakes new artist bloggers do that prevent them from growing their audience quicker.
 The tips outlined below will show you how to run a successful art blog.

-Images on your blog help your readers to identify what your content is about and serves as an introduction to the post.
+Images help readers to distinguish what your content is about and serves as an introduction to the post.

 Pin It Button

 Blog posts make it easier for people to discover you in Google’s search, but it takes time for new blog posts to rank.
 To get the ball rolling, many bloggers have found that pinning blog posts on Pinterest will help their latest blog posts get discovered quicker.